Ketamine is used by medical practitioners and veterinarians as an anaesthetic. It is sometimes used illegally by people to get 'high'.

 Ketamine can produce hallucinogenic effects, causing a person to see, hear, smell, feel or taste things that aren't really there or are different from how they are in reality.

-When sold illegally, ketamine is usually a white crystalline powder.
-It can also be made into tablets and pills, or dissolved in a liquid.
+When it's sold illegally, ketamine usually comes as a white crystalline powder.
+It can also be made into tablets and pills, or dissolved in a liquid.1

 How is it used?

 There is no safe level of drug use.
-Use of any drug always carries some risk—even medications can produce unwanted side effects.
-It is important to be careful when taking any type of drug.
+Use of any drug always carries some risk.
+It's important to be careful when taking any type of drug.